jacktrusler/cheat_sheets/docs/java_springboot.md

 In this example it is easy to extend SomeClass methods with **any** database object that's passed in, because you injected the database dependency, and the database dependency is abstract enough to use any database you want, as long as it implements the Database interface.

+## Misc Info

+**Servlets**
+Servlets are classes that handle requests, process them, and return a response.

 ## Autogenerate project
 [This link](http://start.spring.io)